cancelei/Awesome-books/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 <a name="about-project">HTML, CSS and JavaScript Capstone</a>
+# 📖 <a name="about-project">HTML, CSS and JavaScript Book List Storage Website</a>

-**[HTML, CSS and JavaScript Capstone]** is aN HTML, CSS and JavaScript prject to showcase my HTML, CSS, JavaScript and GitHub Knowledge
+**[HTML, CSS and JavaScript Capstone]** is an HTML, CSS and JavaScript prject to showcase my HTML, CSS, JavaScript and GitHub Knowledge

 ## 🛠 Built With <a name="built-with"></a>